ahw/vim-hooks/README.md

 Vim Hooks
 =========
-This is a Vim plugin that looks for specially-named scripts in your current working directory like `.bufwritepost.vimhook` or `.cursorhold.vimhook` and executes those scripts whenever &ndash; in this example &ndash; Vim fires the `BufWritePost` and `CursorHold` `autocmd` events, respectively.
+This is a Vim plugin that looks for specially-named scripts in your current working directory like `.bufwritepost.vimhook.rb` or `.cursorhold.vimhook.sh` and executes those scripts whenever &ndash; in this example &ndash; Vim fires the `BufWritePost` and `CursorHold` `autocmd` events, respectively.
 I wrote this plugin specifically to ease the write-save-switch-reload pain of web